Zero-Shot Transfer Capabilities of the Sundial Foundation Model for Leaf Area Index Forecasting: Related Work

 Supervised machine-learning baselines—including random forests~\cite{breiman2001random} and gradient boosting~\cite{friedman2001greedy, ke2017lightgbm}—can incorporate richer auxiliary features when available, but offer only marginal improvements when restricted to univariate LAI histories.
 Recurrent neural networks, particularly LSTMs, remain strong supervised baselines for vegetation-index forecasting and are widely used in agronomic and ecological applications~\cite{hochreiter1997long, liu2022machine}.
 Despite their capacity to model nonlinear temporal dependencies, these methods require substantial labeled data and typically exhibit limited gains when training data is scarce or spatially heterogeneous.

 Importantly, none of these approaches leverage cross-domain temporal knowledge.
-As a result, their generalization under long sequences, sparse supervision, or unseen spatial regions remains constrained—highlighting the value of pretrained time-series foundation models, which can transfer temporal priors learned from large and diverse corpora.
+As a result, their generalization under long sequences, sparse supervision, or unseen spatial regions remains constrained—highlighting the value of pretrained time series foundation models, which can transfer temporal priors learned from large and diverse corpora.